 However, real estate is not a career path that just anybody can go down.
 It takes a strong work ethic, a pleasant personality, a talent in selling and the ability to tolerate instability.
 To become a real estate agent, it’s important to be patient, be ready to devote extra time and effort and always be willing to go the extra mile.

 Becoming an agent is a lot simpler than many people believe.
-The general requirements vary from state to state, but in most cases, you have to be at least 18 years of age, be a legal U.S. resident, complete pre-licensing education courses and pass the real estate license examination.
+The general requirements vary from state to state, but in most cases, you have to be at least 18 years of age, be a legal U.S. resident, complete real estate pre-licensing education courses and pass the real estate license examination.

 How To Become a Real Estate Agent